along0101/odoo-documentation/content/developer/howtos/upgrade_custom_db.rst

-Making the custom modules work in an empty database also helps avoiding changes and wrong configurations that might be present on the production database (like studio customization, customized website pages, mail templates or translations).
+Making the custom modules work in an empty database also helps avoiding changes and wrong configurations that might be present on the production database (like studio customization, customized website pages, email templates or translations).
 They are not intrinsically related to the custom modules and that can raise unwanted issues in this stage of the upgraded process.

 To make custom modules work on an empty database we advise to follow these steps:

-  - :ref:`Make them installable <upgrade/empty_database/modules_installable>`
+  - :ref:`Make them installable <upgrade_custom/empty_database/modules_installable>`
-  - :ref:`Test and fixes <upgrade/empty_database/test_fixes>`
+  - :ref:`upgrade_custom/empty_database/test_fixes`
-  - :ref:`Clean the code <upgrade/empty_database/clean_code>`
+  - :ref:`upgrade_custom/empty_database/clean_code`
-  - :ref:`Make standard tests run successfully <upgrade/empty_database/standard_test>`
+  - :ref:`Make standard tests run successfully <upgrade_custom/empty_database/standard_test>`

-.. _upgrade/empty_database/modules_installable:
+.. _upgrade_custom/empty_database/modules_installable:

 Make custom modules installable
 -------------------------------